Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Of course, invoking the method like that can cause significant performance issues if we put it in a tight loop.
 Let's see if we can optimize it a bit.

 Before we jump into expressions, we can first optimize the above code by separating the part that resolves `MethodInfo` from the part that invokes it.
-If we're going to call this method more than once, we don't have to use `GetMethod` every time:
+If we're going to call this method more than once, we don't have to use `GetMethod(...)` every time:

 ```csharp
 public static class ReflectionCached